Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Author contribution

 \section{Author contribution}

-Y. Lee conceived the study, designed the methodology and validation protocol, developed data generation and training pipelines, performed model training and simulator evaluations, curated and analyzed data, and wrote the original draft.
-K. Kobayashi, S. Puppala, S. Talukder, S. Koric, and S. Chakraborty contributed to the design of conceptualization, and edited the manuscript.
+Y. P. Lee conceived the study, designed the methodology and validation protocol, developed data generation and training pipelines, performed model training and simulator evaluations, curated and analyzed data, wrote and edited the original draft.
+S. Roy, K. Kobayashi, D. Abueidda, S. Talukder, S. Koric, and S. Chakraborty contributed to the conceptualization, and edited the manuscript.
 S. B. Alam conceived the study, provided domain expertise and methodological guidance, supervised the research, and edited the manuscript.
 All authors reviewed and approved the final version.

-\section{Acknowledgments.}
+\section{Acknowledgments}

-This work received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
 We thank the maintainers of the open-source KOMODO simulator and SmolLM2 for making their tools publicly available.